Broken But Beautiful

-Broken But Beautiful is a 2018 Hindi romance web series, created by Ekta Kapoor, and available on video on demand platforms and ALTBalaji/MX Player.
+Broken But Beautiful, abbreviated as BBB is a 2018 Hindi romance web series, created by Ekta Kapoor, and available on video on demand platforms and ALTBalaji/MX Player.
 The series revolves around love, heartbreaks and never ending romance between two individuals.
 First two seasons are about the story of Veer and Sameera played by Vikrant Massey and Harleen Sethi respectively.
 The third season introduces a new story of Agastya and Rumi played by Sidharth Shukla and Sonia Rathee respectively.